 made it a criminal offence to unlawfully disclose confidential census data.
 The Census (Confidentiality) Act 1991

 extended this to people and businesses working as part of the census.
-Anyone who unlawfully discloses census information can be fined up to £10,000 or sent to prison for up to two years, or both.
+Anyone who unlawfully discloses census data can be fined up to £10,000 or sent to prison for up to two years, or both.

-No-one can get personal census information through a Freedom of Information request.
+It is important to note that no one can get personal census data through a Freedom of Information request.
 This is set out in sections 38 and 58 of the Freedom of Information (Scotland) Act 2002

-The Data Protection Act 1998 controls how corporations or the government use your personal information.
-Its principles require everyone who collects data to follow strict rules to keep your information safe.
-At the heart of the Act are eight common-sense rules known as the ‘data protection principles’.
-These principles require any organisation, corporation or government body that collects personal information to handle it safely.
+controls how organisations can use personal data they hold.
+Its principles require everyone who collects data to follow strict rules to keep that data safe.
+At the heart of the Act are eight rules known as the ‘data protection principles’.
+These principles require any organisation that collects personal data to handle it safely.
 You can get more information about this from the Information Commissioner’s Office.